Are You Managing Your Brand…

 Our Steps for Designing a Great Brand

 Step 1 – All great things start with a conversation.
 We learn your likes, dislikes, aspects about the company or product, the target audience, etc. This is where we gather information and an understanding which is used to begin the initial brainstorming process.
-It’s important at this stage that you have established you’re thoughts about the target audience and your desired “feel” for the brand.
+It’s important at this stage that you have established your thoughts about the target audience and your desired “feel” for the brand.
 Are you interested in a new logo or using an existing one?
 Do you have a tagline or need one?
 What are the common element that you would like to see in various brand looks that are more relevant to your business?
 But we’ll lead you through a discussion to help with this.

 Step 2 – Researching Competition.
 We research competition and your industry on-line to learn about any visual trends that we might want to utilize… or avoid.
 Making a brand that looks like everyone else in an industry is a huge mistake.
 A brand should be distinct but it should also deliver the impression that it “fits” for the specific industry that a company occupies.